-Chlamydia in women is caused by a bacterium Chlamydia trachomatis which causes an infection similar to gonorrhoea, and like gonorrhoea, the bacterium is found in the cervix and urethra and can also live in the throat or rectum.
+Chlamydia in women is caused by a bacterium Chlamydia trachomatis which causes an infection similar to gonorrhea, and like gonorrhea, the bacterium is found in the cervix and urethra and can also live in the throat or rectum.
 Both infected women and men frequently lack symptoms of Chlamydia and it can go un-noticed which results in unknowingly spreading the disease to others.

 Majority of women infected with this do not have any symptoms.
 Cervicitis is the most common manifestation of the infection.
 While half of them do not have symptoms, the other half experience vaginal discharge or abdominal pain.

-Syphilis has been around for centuries, caused by a bacterium named spirochete which is a worm like, spiral-shaped organism that wiggles when viewed under a microscope.
+Syphilis has been around for centuries, caused by a bacterium called spirochete which is a worm-like, spiral-shaped organism that wiggles when viewed under a microscope.
 Syphilis infects the person by burrowing into the moist, mucous covered lining of the mouth or genitals.
 The spirochete produces a classic, painless ulcer known as a chancre.

 The formation of ulcer is the first stage of syphilis which can occur anytime from 10 to 90 days of infection.
 The average time is 21 days after when the first symptoms of the STD start to develop, syphilis is highly contagious when an ulcer is present.